joey-ma/catch/README.md

 # Catch

 Snake is one of the [first video game genres](https://en.wikipedia.org/wiki/Snake_(video_game_genre)).
 Catch, a browser based version of the classic snake game, is created using an understanding of OOP and DOM manipulation to create this dynamic, single-page app.
-Catch is a tribute to both the classic snake game as well as the Pokemon franchise.
-(I still remember playing the 1st generation (monochrome) and 2nd generation (color) Game Boys!
-Anyways...)
+Catch is a tribute to both the classic snake game as well as the [Pokemon](https://www.pokemon.com/us) franchise.

+_I still remember playing the 1st generation (monochrome) and 2nd generation (color) Game Boys!
+Anyways..._

 Hope you'll enjoy!

 ## Gotta Catch 'Em All

-The game was built for desktop users in mind, and it is optimized for mobile devices.
+The game was built for desktop users in mind, and it is optimized for Google Chrome.

+Note this game is not optimized for mobile devices.

-Click anywhere inside the #gameboard, and you can use up, down, left, right arrow keys to start the game and move Ash.
+Click anywhere inside the #gameboard, and you can use up, down, left, right arrow keys to start the game and move Ash (Snake Head).

 Some keyboard shortcuts for you as you play this game:
 Press `P` to play and pause the music.
 Press `M` to mute the audio!
 Press `E` to set game level to Easy.
 Press `N` to set game level to Normal.
 Press `H` to set game level to Hard.
 Press `Enter` to restart the game when seeing the "GAME OVER" screen.

 ## Learning Objectives